-Other income and expense consists primarily of interest income and expense and gain (loss) on disposal of property and equipment.
+Other income and expense consists primarily of interest income and expense, gain on repurchase of senior convertible notes and gain (loss) on disposal of property and equipment.
 Interest income represents interest received on our cash and cash equivalents.
 Interest expense consists primarily of the interest incurred on outstanding convertible debt and borrowings under our lease arrangements and credit facility.
+During the third quarter of 2020, we repurchased outstanding senior convertible notes which resulted in a gain.